Superuser666-Sigil/SigilDERG-Custom-MCP/docs/adr-008-granular-indexing.md

 3. **User Customization**: Projects can define their own ignore patterns
 4. **Sensible Defaults**: Common patterns work out-of-box, customization optional
 5. **No Breaking Changes**: Existing configs work with sensible defaults
+6. **Real-Time Deletion Cleanup**: In combination with `SigilIndex.remove_file` (see ADR-007), file deletions are now reflected immediately in the index without a full rebuild.

 ### Negative

-1. **Deletion Handling Gap**: Deleted files aren't removed from index (deferred to full re-index)
-2. **Config Complexity**: More configuration options for users to understand
+1. **Config Complexity**: More configuration options for users to understand
-3. **Pattern Maintenance**: Users must keep ignore patterns up-to-date with their projects
+2. **Pattern Maintenance**: Users must keep ignore patterns up-to-date with their projects

 ### Neutral